alijatoi/Restaurant-Demo/README.md

 # Restaurant-Application
-### List of Restaurants
+### List of Restaurants Available in Particular Location.
-fetched via Api.
-User can mark favourite restaurants.
+### Using Latitude & Longitude or City Name.

 #### Components Used :